SchulzLab/TFAnalysis/README.md

 # TFAnalysis
-This project contains our code used to generate the leaderboard, conference and final round submissions to the _ENCODE DREAM in vivo Transcription Factor Binding Site Prediction Challenge_.
+This project contains our code used to generate the leaderboard, conference, and final round submissions to the _ENCODE DREAM in vivo Transcription Factor Binding Site Prediction Challenge_.
-The master branch reflects the code we used for the final round submissions.
-Tree 53508fd4b0 reflects the state of the code for the conference round.
+The master branch reflects the code we used for the final-round submissions.
+Tree 53508fd4b0 reflects the state of the code for the conference-round.
-The following description  is valid for the final round submission only.
+The following description  is valid for the final-round submission only.

 ##Required software
 In order to operate our code on a linux system, the following software must be installed: